termite-labs/termite-labs-vibratory-tumbler/README.md

 	* Share any feedback, especially suggestions for improvements.
 	* Polish parts using different media/time/object combinations to help me build a catalog of techniques for finishing parts
 	* Improve the instructions

+* Have a look at the open issues, maybe you can help: [Open Issues](https://github.com/termite-labs/3d-printed-vibratory-tumbler/issues)

 * Help improve the design